aleph-7/elysium/README.md

 ## How to run the software locally?

-* Make sure you have python and pip installed in your system.
+* Make sure you have Python and pip installed in your system.

 Clone the repository-